NCSUMobiles/spring18_Bugle/README.md

 ## Project Milestones:

 1. Requirement Gathering and Design
   * Gathered requirements from the client: [Requirements](Requirements.md)
   * Developed wireframes for the design: [Wireframes](Wireframes)

 2. Construction and Implementation

-Following functionalities implemented as part of the construction and implementation phase:
+Following functionalities implemented as part of the construction and implementation phase:<br/>

-     1. Login/Sign Up and Profile Page
+* Login/Sign Up and Profile Page
-          - Login and signup functionality for volunteers and organisations
+  * Login and signup functionality for volunteers and organization

-     2. Volunteer Home Page
+* Volunteer Home Page
-          - See list of available events to apply
+  * See list of available events to apply
-          - Apply for a event
+  * Apply for a event

-     3. Organization Home Page
+* Organization Home Page
-          - Host events
+  * Host events

-     4. Event Details Page and Approve/Reject Page
+* Event Details Page and Approve/Reject Page
-          - Approve or Reject volunteers for the hosted event
+  * Approve or Reject volunteers for the hosted event
-          - More description about the event
+  * More description about the event

-     5. Chat Page
+* Chat Page
-          - Volunteers and Organisers can interact with chat
+  * Volunteers and Organisers can interact with chat
-          - Separate persistent chat for each event
+  * Separate persistent chat for each event

-     6. Optional Features (Google Login)
+* Optional Features (Google Login)
-          - Option to login with google authentication
+  * Option to login with google authentication

 3. User Testing
   * Validation of features

 4. Deployment
   * Deployment of application on Heroku platform for public access.

 ## Technology Stack used
 * Node express - UI server